 Please use the following format:

-\ Last name, First name: 140-characters of text; links to LinkedIn / GitHub / other...
+\ Last name, First name: 140-characters of text; links to LinkedIn / GitHub / other... --profiles and personal pages are ok and add the entry in the alphabetical order.
+The 140 characters are everything visible after the Name:.

 OR